 If you think clutter doesn’t have a negative impact on your life, think again.
-There’s a dark side to having too many things, and it can definitely have an adverse effect on your daily life.
+There’s a dark side to having too many things and being disorganized, and it can definitely have an adverse effect on your daily life.

 1) Clutter wastes time.

 The average person spends roughly 6.5 months looking for missing objects in their lifetime.
 That equates to almost 5,000 hours!
-Those numbers can double, and even triple, for those that live in a state of clutter.
-Imagine what could be accomplished during those wasted hours if items were easy to find.
+Those numbers can double, and even triple, for those that live in a constant state of clutter.
+Imagine what could be accomplished during those wasted hours if items were in their place and easy to find.

 2) Clutter leads to overspending.

-It’s not an unusual characteristic for those that live with clutter to overspend.
-Impulse buying and emotional purchases happen because research has proven that a cluttered mind can’t think through things properly.
-This is a dangerous cycle that can lead to unnecessary debt.
+It’s not unusual for those who live with clutter to overspend.
+Research suggests that impulse buying and emotional purchases happen because a cluttered mind can’t think things through properly.
+This is a dangerous cycle that can lead to unnecessary spending and even debt.

 3) Clutter ransacks homes.

-To put it in the simplest terms, every single thing that goes into a home takes space.
-If there’s not an assigned area for each item, it leads to piles of clutter, overstuffed pantries and closets, and the inability to find storage due to the high amount of volume you own.
+To put it in the simplest terms, every single thing that goes into a home takes up space.
+If there’s not an assigned area for each item, it can lead to piles of clutter, overstuffed pantries and closets, and the inability to find storage due to the high volume of things that you own.

 4) Clutter causes undo stress.